 Appointments are advertised on this page and at jobs.rvc.ac.uk

-Please check back periodically as we add new vacancies
+Please check back soon for new vacancies

 If you would like to be involved in or contribute to our research, please send a brief CV and letter of interest to one of the faculty members listed on our People page.

 Regular Events in The Structure & Motion Laboratory

 The Structure & Motion Lab is a multi-disciplinary, diverse and stimulating place to work.
 Whatever your level or scientific background, you can expect to learn and develop as a research scientist here.
 We run a regular programme of activities to share and communicate many aspects of our work within the group.This includes weekly internal seminars led by members of the lab or visiting scientists.

 PhD Studentships in The Structure & Motion Laboratory